Delay-minimizing capacity allocation in an infinite server queueing system: Optimization and approximation

-In the TAP the blocking probability is assumed to be constant, specifically the limit $\ell$.
-For this to be a good approximation the tail of the series $\ell_n:=L_{n-1}(\mu_n)$ needs to be somehow insensitive to changes in the tail of the service-rate series.
+In the TAP the blocking probability is assumed to decay at a constant rate, specifically the limit $\ell$.
+For this to be a good approximation the tail of the sequence $\ell_n:=L_{n-1}(\mu_n)$ needs to be somehow insensitive to changes in the tail of the service-rate sequence.
 This behaviour appeared in Observation 2 in Section \ref{sec:geometric} and was illustrated in Figure \ref{fig:l_alpha}.
-To strengthen the justification of this approximation we further show that the tail of any service-rate series with finite delay is decreasing and is bounded from below by an increasing series.
+To strengthen the justification of this approximation we further show that the tail of any service-rate sequence with finite delay is decreasing and is bounded from below by an increasing sequence.

-\begin{lemma} If $\{\mu_n\}_{n=1}^\infty\in\mathcal{FD}$ then the series $\{\ell_n\}$ has a decreasing tail, and is bounded from below by an increasing series $\{\underline{\ell}_n\}$. \end{lemma} \begin{proof} According to Lemma \ref{lemma:L_limit} the LST series has a lower bound of $L_0(\mu)$, i.e.\ the external input LST with all of the capacity.
+\begin{proposition} If $\{\mu_n\}_{n=1}^\infty\in\mathcal{FD}$ then the sequence $\{\ell_n\}$ has a decreasing tail, and is bounded from below by an increasing sequence $\{\underline{\ell}_n\}$. \end{proposition} \begin{proof} According to Lemma \ref{lemma:L_limit} the LST sequence has a lower bound of $L_0(\mu)$, i.e.\ the external input LST with all of the capacity.
 This argument can be repeated for every overflow distribution $L_{n-1}$ into server $n$, when the remaining capacity is $\mu-s_{n-1}$.
 And so at any step $n$ of the dynamic program \eqref{DP_approx} we have

 By \eqref{eq:LST},